478mkharb/devops-learning/Interview/Docker.md

 docker run --network host myapp
 ```

-the container uses the host's network namespace rather than the normal
+the container uses the host’s network namespace rather than the normal
 isolated container network namespace on supported platforms.
 This is
 most straightforward on Linux Docker Engine; platform support and
 implementation details can differ.